-Ventricular fibrillation (V-fib) is a type of arrhythmia, or irregular heartbeat that affects your heart’s ventricles.
-Your heart is a muscle system that contains four chambers; the two bottom chambers are the ventricles.
-In a healthy heart, your blood pumps evenly in and out of these chambers, and this keeps blood flowing throughout your body.
+Ventricular fibrillation (V-fib) is a dangerous type of arrhythmia, or irregular heartbeat.
+It affects your heart’s ventricles.
+Your heart is a muscle system that contains 4 chambers; the 2 bottom chambers are the ventricles.
+In a healthy heart, your blood pumps evenly in and out of these chambers.
+This keeps blood flowing throughout your body.

-Because V-fib can lead to cardiac arrest and death, it requires immediate medical attention.
+Because sustained V-fib can lead to cardiac arrest and death, it requires immediate medical attention.

 Symptoms of V-fib include:

 To diagnose V-fib, your healthcare provider will consider:

 There are 2 stages of treatment for V-fib.
 The first tries to stops your V-fib immediately to restore a blood pressure and pulse.
 The second stage focuses on reducing your chances of developing V-fib in the future.
 Treatment includes:

 Complications include the possibility of repeat episodes of fainting or near fainting.
 V-fib can be fatal.

 Prevention focuses on diagnosing and treating the underlying medical conditions that cause V-fib.
 Certain medicines can be used to reduce the risk of recurrence.Implantable cardiac defibrillators are devices that are implanted within the body that can shock the heart back to normal rhythm within seconds if V-fib is present.
 Although this device does not necessarily prevent V-fib, it can rapidly and automatically diagnose and treat this potentially fatal heart rhythm.